-LOI applications will be reviewed independently by the OHTN funding staff for relevance, evidence of community engagement, and potential impact.
+LOI applications will be reviewed by the OHTN for relevance, evidence of community engagement, and potential impact.
 Successful applicants will be invited to submit a full application.

-Full applications will be reviewed independently by the OHTN Review Committee for relevance, impact, efficiency, context sensitivity, sustainability, and feasibility.
+Full applications will be reviewed independently by the OHTN Review Committee for relevance, impact, efficiency, context sensitivity, sustainability, and feasibility, and approach.
 Based on the review, OHTN's Executive Director will recommend candidates to the OHTN Board for final funding consideration.

-- Relevance: The proposal has the potential to drive improvements in Ontario's prevention, treatment and care cascade for one or more priority populations and contributes towards a rapid learning health and social system for HIV in Ontario. - Impact-Focus: The evidence-sharing and impact plan accompanying each proposal: (a) identifies one or more stakeholders (e.g. community based organizations, clinics, local health integrated networks, policymakers) and address equity; (b) describes the outcomes of any evidence-sharing and educational activities (e.g. re-designed services or policies) and how they will contribute to achieving the Endgame strategy; and (c) establishes realistic pathways to achieve impact that are informed by what is known about effective evidence sharing (e.g. timely feedback of information to improve organizational performance).
+• Relevance: The proposal has the potential to drive improvements in Ontario's prevention, treatment and care cascade for one or more priority populations and contributes towards a rapid learning health and social system for HIV in Ontario.

+- Impact-Focus: The evidence-sharing and impact plan accompanying each proposal: (a) identifies one or more stakeholders (e.g. community based organizations, clinics, local health integrated networks, policymakers) and address equity; (b) describes the outcomes of any evidence-sharing and educational activities (e.g. re-designed services or policies) and how they will contribute to achieving the Endgame strategy; and (c) establishes realistic pathways to achieve impact that are informed by what is known about effective evidence sharing (e.g. timely feedback of information to improve organizational performance).
 Ongoing monitoring and evaluation will be able to confirm that the plans achieved the desired impacts or that corrective action was taken to address identified concerns.
 There must be strong evaluation processes/indicators. - Efficiency: The data or evidence used in the proposal is not available from another source.
 Any data collection or engagement process places a minimal burden on participants (e.g. people living with HIV, ASOs, clinics).
 The resulting information and insights are available in as close to real time as possible, and participants receive regular updates about the use and impact of the collected information and insights. - Context Sensitivity and Replicability: The data and evidence-sharing activities or intervention will have a direct impact on the Ontario HIV sector.
 Rapid learning activities will drive change that benefits Ontario.
 The applicant must have an interest in and the capacity to implement and scale up any programs or interventions being studied or promoted.
 The interventions themselves must be feasible and replicable in the Ontario context (e.g. do not require a level of investment, model of funding, or staffing structure the system cannot support). - Good Value for Money and Sustainability: The benefit or impact of the program or intervention justifies its cost, and the program or intervention is sustainable over time within existing budgets. - Feasibility: The staff, expertise, structures, and budget necessary to deliver the program or intervention are in place.
-No one else is better positioned to deliver the program or initiative.
+No one else is better positioned to deliver the program or initiative. - Approach: The methodology, measurement, analysis, and ethical considerations are thorough, methodogically rigorous, and will successfully lead to data, evidence-sharing, and impact.